-The café is open Monday to Friday form 9am to 3pm and Sunday from 8.00am to 2.00pm.
+The café is open Monday to Friday form 8.30am to 3pm and Sunday from 9.00am to 2.00pm, it is closed on Saturday.
 If residents struggle to walk to the café they can call reception and be put through to the café to place an order which can be delivered at certain times of the day.
 If a family member would like to organise a birthday function at the café they can contact Sandra or Pamela to help organise the catering for the event.
 Sandra has indicated that the menu is developing as residents, staff and family members indicate what they would like added to the menu.